vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 one.
 I paid by cash.
 I was in the restaurant from around 1:25 PM to around 1:35 PM.
 I wore my cloth mask while in the restaurant and on the way back.

+## Wednesday May 6

+Between around 3:30 PM and around 4:30 PM, I was in downtown Berkeley buying groceries from Trader Joe's and getting takeout from Udupi Palace.

+* Around 3:50 PM: I got into the line outside Trader Joe's.

+* 3:56 PM: I entered Trader Joe's.

+* 4:01 PM: I finished checking out.
+The cashier's name was Amaya.

+* 4:04 PM: I ordered spinach masala dosa from Udupi Palace.

+* 4:10 PM: The order was ready and I left.

+* 4:13 PM: I exited the downtown Berkeley area and removed my mask.